Idriss Déby: Death

 In the 2021 presidential election, Déby won his sixth term as president, when results were announced on 19 April, with 79.32% of the votes.
 In February earlier in the same year, Chadian security forces had attempted to arrest opposition leader Yaya Dillo Djérou, with Djérou claiming five members of his family were killed during this attempt, and the government instead reporting three were killed.
 Most political opponents had withdrawn from the election, urging a boycott, alleging attacks and excessive use of force by security forces during anti-government protests.
 Instead of giving a victory speech, Déby went to command the Chadian soldiers in person on the frontlines fighting the northern rebel incursion by the Front for Change and Concord in Chad (FACT).

-According to the accounts from both military and rebel spokesmen, on 18 April he was said to have been caught in a crossfire in the village of Mele, near the town of Nokou, and sustained lethal gunshot injuries; despite being immediately flown to the capital for emergency medical rescue, he still succumbed to his wounds two days later and died on 20 April, at the age of 68.
+According to the President's senior presidential advisor Acheikh Ibn-Oumar and Chadian military leaders, on 18 April, Déby was injured by a shell exploding near his vehicle in the village of Mele, near the town of Nokou; despite being immediately flown to the capital for emergency medical rescue, he still succumbed to his wounds two days later and died on 20 April, at the age of 68.

 The Chadian Parliament and Government were both dissolved upon his death and a Transitional Military Council was formed in its place with his son Mahamat Déby Itno as chairman.
 In addition, the Constitution of Chad was suspended and replaced by a new charter.
 The government ordered a fourteen-day national mourning with flags half-masted and closed public institutions and educational establishments for several days.
 A three-day national mourning was announced in Mali and South Sudan; one day of mourning was declared in Cuba, Democratic Republic of the Congo, Guinea and Republic of the Congo.

 Déby's funeral took place on 23 April 2021.
 On that day, thousands gathered in the streets of N'Djamena to pay their respects to Déby.
 French President Emmanuel Macron, Guinean President Alpha Condé, and several other African leaders attended the funeral.